nmshd/documentation/_docs_explore/23-privacy.md

 ## Data is shared by the user

-Enmeshed thinks privacy from a user perspective: Only the data owner can share the data between one or more data processors, always knowing who has received which personal data.
+enmeshed thinks privacy from a user perspective: Only the data owner can share the data between one or more data processors, always knowing who has received which personal data.

 Additionally, data can be requested in a normalized manner between known enmeshed participants, thus enabling a much richer process integration for end users.

-Enmeshed additionally follows the once-only principle for such data, thus enabling the user to quickly share structured and unstructured data via such data requests without having to enter the data every time.
+enmeshed additionally follows the once-only principle for such data, thus enabling the user to quickly share structured and unstructured data via such data requests without having to enter the data every time.

 # Backbone Privacy